 - 2) Review of Request to Initiate Program Revitalization, Suspension or Discontinuance: The request form will be presented as an agenda item to the Academic Affairs Council and Academic Senate for consideration.
+If the request is supported by the Academic Affairs Council, a program evaluation committee will be convened to further evaluate the program and make recommendations for the continuation, revitalization, or discontinuance of the program.
 If the Request to Initiate Program Revitalization, Suspension, or Discontinuance is supported by either body, a Program Evaluation Committee will be convened to further evaluate the program, review the analysis and data presented at the Initiation of the Request and make recommendations for the continuation, revitalization, or discontinuance of the program.
 In the event that either Academic Affairs Council or Academic Senate fails to support the request, that body should present its decision, along with supporting evidence, to the Program Evaluation Committee, for consideration.
 The initial review by the Program Evaluation Committee will determine whether to move forward with the process or, if it is determined that there is no cause for further action, to stop the process and allow the program to continue, without intervention. - 3) Convening a Program Evaluation Committee.
 Following a decision to move forward with the request for program revitalization, suspension, or discontinuance, the Vice-President of Academic Affairs will convene a program evaluation committee with the following membership:

-Member Voting Non-
+Voting Non-

 voting

-The Vice-President of Academic Affairs as co-chair Х

-Academic Senate President or designee as co-chair Х

-1 Dean from the program discipline area Х

-1 Dean from another discipline area Х

-1 faculty member who teaches in the program (or academic director) Х
+Χ

+Χ

+Χ

+Χ

+Χ

+X X X

 Curriculum Chair or designee Х

 1 faculty member who teaches in a related discipline area Х

 1 faculty member who teaches in a non-related discipline area Х

 1 student selected by the Student Senate Х

 appointed by Academic Senate